-SQL Server often host sensitive data within a company.
-Reasonable to have a closer look on how to keep these data save.
+SQL Server often hosts sensitive data within a company.
+Reasonable to have a closer look at how to keep these data safe.

 Keep your server up-to-date